Graphon Quantum Filtering Systems: Mean-field graphon quantum filtering systems

-\item \textit{Pathwise uniqueness step:} In order to apply the fixed point argument, we need to define a strong solution for any $\xi \in C_I$ to \eqref{graphonpara}.
+\item \textit{Pathwise uniqueness step:} In order to apply the fixed point argument, we need to define a strong solution for any $\xi \in \mathcal{C}_I$ to \eqref{graphonpara}.
 Since the Liouville space is a Hilbert space, weak existence and pathwise uniqueness imply the existence of a unique strong solution by the Hilbert-space version of the Yamada–Watanabe theorem.
-Consider two solutions $\gamma^{\xi,a}, \gamma^{\xi,b}$ defined on the same probability space $(I\times\Omega,\mathcal{V}, \mathcal{P})$ and set $K:=L + L^{\dagger}$.
-Then, { } By the triangular inequality and the fact that $(a+b)^2 \leq 2(a^2+b^2)$, { } By taking expectations and applying the Cauchy-Schwarz inequality and the Itô-Isometry, { } Note that each contribution is linear in $\gamma_{t,u}^{\xi,a} - \gamma_{t,u}^{\xi,b}$, and thanks to the Cauchy-Schwarz inequality, we get {
+Consider two solutions $\gamma^{\xi,a}, \gamma^{\xi,b}$ defined on the same probability space $(I\times\Omega,\mathcal{V}, \mathcal{P}) $ with the same initial state in $\mathcal{L}_2(\mathbb{H})$, and set $K:=L + L^{\dagger}$.
+Then, {{ } } By the triangular inequality and the fact that $(a+b)^2 \leq 2(a^2+b^2)$, {{ } } By taking expectations and applying the Cauchy-Schwarz inequality and the Itô-Isometry, {{ } } Note that each contribution is linear in $\gamma_{t,u}^{\xi,a} - \gamma_{t,u}^{\xi,b}$, and thanks to the Cauchy-Schwarz inequality, we get {{ }

-} Then, we find { } By Gr\"onwall lemma, we conclude $\gamma^{\xi,a}=\gamma^{\xi,b}$ almost surely.
-Thanks to the Hilbert space formulation of Yamada-Watanabe theorem~\cite{rockner08yamada,daprato14SDE}, we obtain the existence of a unique strong solution.
+} Then, we find {{ } } By Gr\"onwall lemma, we conclude $\gamma^{\xi,a}=\gamma^{\xi,b}$ almost surely.
+Thanks to the Hilbert space formulation of Yamada-Watanabe theorem (see \cite[Appendix E]{liurockner15spde}), we obtain the existence of a unique strong solution.

-\item \textit{Fixed point step :} We now define the mapping { } so that the process $\gamma^{m}$ corresponds to the solution of \eqref{graphonbelavkin} if and only if $m = \Xi(m)$.
-Therefore, we should prove existence and uniqueness by showing that the mapping has a unique fixed point, i.e., by proving that $\Xi$ is contraction with respect to the norm on $\mathcal{C}_{I}$.
+\item \textit{Fixed point step:} We now define the mapping {{ } } so that the process $\gamma^{m}$ corresponds to the solution of \eqref{graphonbelavkin} if and only if $m = \Xi(m)$.
+Therefore, we should prove existence of a unique fixed point, i.e., by proving that $\Xi$ is contraction with respect to the norm on $\mathcal{C}_{I}$.

 Let us pick two arbitrary elements $\tilde{\xi} = (\tilde{\xi}^{u})_{u \in I}$ and $\hat{\xi} = (\hat{\xi}^{u})_{u \in I}$ in $\mathcal{C}_{I}$ equipped with the norm $\|\xi\|_{\star,t} := \sup_{r \in [0,t]}\sup_{u \in I}\|\xi^{u}_{r}\|_{2}$.
-Set { } Then, { } and, { } In view of the Gr\"onwall’s inequality, one concludes the existence of some constant $C$ such that { }
+Set {{ } } Then, {{ } } and, {{ } } In view of the Gr\"onwall’s inequality, one concludes the existence of some constant $C$ such that {{ } }

-Replacing $\xi^{a}$ (resp. $\xi^{b}$) by $\Xi(\xi^{a})$ (resp. $\Xi(\xi^{b})$), it follows that { } By induction, for any $k \geq 1$, { } and thus, { } Therefore, for $k$ large enough, $\Xi$ is a contraction.
+Replacing $\xi^{a}$ (resp. $\xi^{b}$) by $\Xi(\xi^{a})$ (resp. $\Xi(\xi^{b})$), it follows that {{ } } By induction, for any $k \geq 1$, {{ } } and thus, {{ } } Therefore, for $k$ large enough, $\Xi$ is a contraction.